nasimtelecom/laravel-connect-sample/README_TMP.md

 # Simotel Laravel Connect Sample Application

-This is a sample laravel application to demonstrate how you can connect to simotel in Laravel.
+This is a laravel sample application to demonstrate how you can connect to simotel in Laravel.

 ## Preparing laravel and install simotel-laravel-connect package
 #### Step 1: Install laravel with compser
-First of all you must prepare a laravel application, if you have not, install laravel with composer:
+First of all you must prepare a laravel application, if you haven't install it yet, install laravel with composer:
 ```
 composer create-project --prefer-dist laravel/laravel simotel-connect
 ```